eBay/tsv-utils/docs/TipsAndTricks.md

 927838975
 ```

-That worked, but took 85 seconds.
+That works, but took 85 seconds.
 Here's a version that parallelizes the invocations:
 ```
 $ parallel tsv-summarize --max 3 ::: ngram-*.tsv
 11383300